oleksandr-dubrov/bluetube/README.md

 # BLUETUBE

-Bluetube is a Python script that downloads videos from Youtube by URLs get from RSS, converts them and sends to a bluetooth device.
+Bluetube is a CLI application that downloads videos from Youtube by URLs get from RSS, converts them and sends to a bluetooth device.

 Bluetube allows you to do next:
 * see updates on subscribed playlists and channels;